 Physical Stamina: Like many professions in the medical field, you’ll be on your feet.
 You should be comfortable performing physical jobs (like moving patients).

-As a PCT hoping to take the next step in your career, you can certainly go back to school to become a Registered Nurse (RN).
-And thanks to your certifications and your experience gained as a PCT, you’ll be ahead of other aspiring RNs.
+As a Patient Care Technician hoping to take the next step in your career, you can certainly go back to school to become a Registered Nurse (RN).
+And thanks to your certifications and your experience gained as a Patient Care Technician, you’ll be ahead of other aspiring RNs.
 There are a variety of advantages to becoming an RN.
 Healthcare needs are growing in the U.S., so the greater medical responsibilities that come with being an RN also lead to a higher salary.

 Interested in our Patient Care Technician Certification Training program?
-Request more info on our official PCT page.
+Request more info on our official Patient Care Technician program page.